-So a woman D-G is a big step towards breaking the glass ceiling in this male-dominated organisation.
-The significance is amplified by the fact that now all three major global trade organisations in Geneva have women leaders: in addition to Dr Ngozi Okonjo-Iweala at the WTO we have Isabelle Durant at the helm of UNCTAD (since February) and Pamela Coke-Hamilton at ITC (since October 2020).
+So a woman D-G is a big step towards breaking the glass ceiling in this male-dominated organization.
+The significance is amplified by the fact that now all three major global trade organizations in Geneva have women leaders: in addition to Dr. Ngozi Okonjo-Iweala at the WTO, we have Isabelle Durant at the helm of UNCTAD (since February) and Pamela Coke-Hamilton at ITC (since October 2020).
 As Durant rightly said earlier this week, seeing a woman succeed is an important step in tearing down gender barriers.

 But gender balance amongst the people who make up the institutions responsible for trade is but one small aspect of the trade and gender relationship.
 More concerted work will be needed to address the gender inequalities that are so deeply entrenched in international trade.
 A crucial step would be for the WTO to join UNCTAD in acknowledging all sides of the relationship between trade and gender.